Dick Powell: "Tough guy"

 By 1944, Powell felt he was too old to play romantic leading men anymore, so he lobbied to play the lead in Double Indemnity.
 He lost out to Fred MacMurray, another Hollywood nice guy.

 Powell's career changed dramatically when he was cast in the first of a series of films noir, as private detective Philip Marlowe in Murder, My Sweet (1944), directed by Edward Dmytryk at RKO.
 The film was a big hit, and Powell had successfully reinvented himself as a dramatic actor.
 He was the first actor to play Marlowe – by name – in motion pictures.
-In 1945, Dmytryk and Powell reteamed to make the film Cornered, a gripping post-World War II thriller that helped define the film noir style.
+In 1945, Dmytryk and Powell teamed up again to make the film Cornered, a post-World War II thriller that helped define the film-noir style.

 For Columbia, he played a casino owner in Johnny O'Clock (1947) and made To the Ends of the Earth (1948).
 Also in 1948, he stepped out of the brutish type when he starred in Pitfall, a film noir in which a bored insurance-company worker falls for an innocent but dangerous woman, played by Lizabeth Scott.
 He broadened his range appearing in a Western, Station West (1948) and a French Foreign Legion tale, Rogues' Regiment (1949).
 He was a Mountie in Mrs. Mike (1950).

-From 1949 to 1953, Powell played the lead role in the NBC radio theater production Richard Diamond, Private Detective.
+Radio

+Powell starred in the summer-replacement series Rogue's Gallery. in 1945, 1946, and 1947.
+He played Richard Rogue, private detective.

+Private-detective and mystery stories were popular in the late 1940s, stemming from the success of Jack Webb's Dragnet, which began in 1947.
+In 1948 Powell starred in the pilot episode of Yours Truly, Johnny Dollar for CBS Radio.
+Dollar was an insurance investigator who was fond of tipping bellboys, waiters, and informants with silver-dollar coins.
+Powell was successful in the role but decided against joining the series, which ran from 1949 to 1962.
+Instead, he accepted the leading role in NBC's radio series Richard Diamond, Private Detective.
 His character in the 30-minute weekly show was a likable private detective with a quick wit.
-Many episodes ended with Detective Diamond having an excuse to sing a little song to his date, showcasing Powell's vocal abilities.
+Many episodes ended with Detective Diamond singing a little song to his date, showcasing Powell's vocal abilities.
+(NBC's radio commercials promoted Powell as "the romantic tough guy.")
 Many of the episodes were written by Blake Edwards.
+The radio series ran from 1949 to 1953.
 When Richard Diamond came to television in 1957, the lead role was portrayed by David Janssen, who did no singing in the series.
-Prior to the Richard Diamond series, Powell starred in Rogue's Gallery.
-He played Richard Rogue, private detective.
-The Richard Diamond tongue-in-cheek persona developed in the Rogue series.